alangunning/doc-ai-analysis-starter/README.md

    ```bash
    doc-ai pipeline data/sec-form-8k/
    ```
+   Use `--workers N` to process files concurrently and `--force` to ignore cached metadata when rerunning steps.

     Run ``doc-ai`` with no arguments to drop into an interactive shell with tab-completion for commands and options.
 The shell includes a ``cd``